MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x50--page-fault-in-nonpaged-area.md

 ---
 title: Bug Check 0x50 PAGE\_FAULT\_IN\_NONPAGED\_AREA
 description: The PAGE\_FAULT\_IN\_NONPAGED\_AREA bug check has a value of 0x00000050.
-This indicates that invalid system memory has been referenced.
-Typically the memory address is wrong or the memory address is pointing at freed memory. ms.assetid: 63b4ab82-f7a9-4e14-bf7c-707a22d7e251
+This indicates that invalid system memory has been referenced. ms.assetid: 63b4ab82-f7a9-4e14-bf7c-707a22d7e251
 keywords: ["Bug Check 0x50 PAGE_FAULT_IN_NONPAGED_AREA", "PAGE_FAULT_IN_NONPAGED_AREA"]
 topic_type: